USRSE/usrse.github.io/README.md

 The top section is frontend matter that must include the title, location, url, layout as "event" event date, an expiration date, a time, and a "repeated" variable (true or false).
+The duration should be in minutes, and is for the calendar export.
+If you leave it blank, a default (1 hour) is typically used.
 Notice that the event date is a string that doesn't get parsed, while the expires must be a date in the format shown.
 Importantly, the time should be formatted as shown above, and should be in UTC time, which is 4 hours later than Eastern.
 So for the event above, 5:15PM Eastern time corresponds to UTC 21:15.
 We get this by converting 5:15 to a 24 hour clock (17:15) and